AkiraNetwork/VirtualStorageLibrary/README.md

 arrays, lists, and dictionaries, which inherently have a linear structure.
 In contrast, common file systems can be viewed as tree-shaped collections, where elements are managed as nodes in a hierarchical structure.
-While there are existing libraries that support tree-shaped collections, I couldnÅft find one that models a file system-like structure.
+While there are existing libraries that support tree-shaped collections, I couldn‚Äôt find one that models a file system-like structure.
 Therefore, I conceptualized a logical interpretation of a file system and asked, **"Can we implement a tree collection purely as objects?"** The goal was to create a system that can